stanch/resolvable/README.md

 /* Endpoints */

-// baking in some conventions and an http client abstract class SingleResource(val path: String) extends rest.SingleResourceEndpoint with http.DispatchJsonClient
+// baking in some conventions and an http client abstract class SingleResource(val baseUrl: String) extends rest.SingleResourceEndpoint with http.DispatchJsonClient